Read Genesis 10 at Bible Gateway.

 These are the families of the sons of Noah, after their generations, in their nations; and of these were the nations divided in the earth after the flood.
 Gen 10:32

-We saw last time that God had told Noah, when he emerged from the ark, to “be fruitful and multiply, and replenish the earth,” (Gen 9:1).
-Josephus records in the Antiquities of the Jews, that after five generations had been born on the earth, God repeated this command to Noah, for by the fifth generation, the eight persons who had emerged from the ark had increased to a sufficient number to send out colonies.
-Scripture confirms this:
+God had told Noah, when he emerged from the ark, to “be fruitful and multiply, and replenish the earth,” (Gen 9:1).
+Josephus records in the Antiquities of the Jews, that after five generations had been born, God repeated this command to Noah, for by the fifth generation, the eight persons who had emerged from the ark had increased to a sufficient number to send out colonies.

 And to Eber were born two sons; the name of the one was Peleg [Division]; for in his days was the earth divided … Gen 10:25

-Gen 10:1-32 {s+s+p} forms a Strong Theme, with the topic, The seventy descendants of Noah who became the fathers of the nations.
+Genesis 10:1-32 {s+s+p} Strong Theme: The seventy descendants of Noah who became the fathers of the nations.

-Generally speaking, the sons of Japheth fathered the Europeans, the sons of Ham the Africans, and the sons of Shem the Near and Middle Easterners.
+Generally speaking, the sons of Japheth settled Europe, the sons of Ham Africa, and the sons of Shem Asia.
 For a more detailed breakdown:

 Gen 10:1-14, The sons of Japheth and Ham